Amebis/GEANTLink/README.md

 - _MsiDb.Exe_ and other command line utilities for MSI packaging distributed as a part of Microsoft Windows SDK (installed with Visual Studio).
 Add SDK's _Bin_ folder to path.

 ### wxWidgets
 GÉANTLink is using wxWidgets v3.0.2 static libraries.
-Unfortunately, dynamic libraries (DLL) variant is available as a binary download only.
+Unfortunately, only dynamic libraries (DLL) variant is available as a binary download.
 Therefore static libraries needs to be compiled from [source](https://github.com/wxWidgets/wxWidgets).

 #### Compiling wxWidgets Win32 static libraries
 1. Start _Visual Studio Command Prompt (2010)_